Our Work

 The Scope of Our Work

 We also work collaboratively with other legislative audit offices and organizations throughout Canada and the world.
-The expertise we share with these bodies enables the legislative audit community to develop better public sector accountability standards and value-for-money-audit and attest-audit best practices.
+The expertise we share with these bodies enables the legislative audit community to develop better public sector accountability standards and performance audit and attest-audit best practices.

 The Impact of Our Work

 Every year, the Auditor General reports findings and conclusions to the Legislature.
-The Annual Report includes the results of our attest audit of the Public Accounts, but focuses on the results of our value-for-money audits.
-The report also presents follow-ups of all value-for-money audits conducted two years previously.
+The Annual Report includes the results of our attest audit of the Public Accounts, but focuses on the results of our performance audits.
+The report also presents follow-ups of all performance audits conducted two years previously.

 Upon its release, the Annual Report attracts considerable media and public attention.
 Once tabled by the Speaker in the Legislative Assembly, our Annual Report is permanently referred to the Standing Committee on Public Accounts.
 The role of this committee is to protect the public interest as it relates to the government’s management of public funds.
 The committee selects those findings and recommendations in our report that it judges to be most critical to the public interest and arranges for public hearings on them.
 At these hearings, public servants can be called to account for their management of public funds.
 Following the hearings, the committee prepares and submits a report to the Legislature that summarizes the committee’s hearings and often makes recommendations to improve administrative practices and procedures.